-Actions -Targets Benefits Timescale Partners Cost Agency Theme To redress the existing adverse balance of resources by negotiated licence variations or revocations coupled with actions under the Agency's National Environment Programme incorporating UK and European legislation.
-(Agency Lead: Area Water Resources Manager) balance of resources for all major river catchments and aquifer units.
-Licence holders, OFWAT, EN High - to be determined
+Act ions Targets William Control of the Contr Benefits Timescale Partners Cost Agency Theme

+1. To redress the existing adverse balance of Achievement of a sustainable More effective regulatory Ongoing Licence holders, High to be 3

+resources by negotiated licence variations balance of resources for all major position and use of 1999-2004 OFWAT, EN determined · The

+or revocations coupled with actions under river catchments and aquifer units. legislative resources.
+(I)

+1 the Agency's National Environment ·

+1 Programme incorporating UK and 490 77.20

+1 European legislation.
+4 -

+(Agency Lead: Area Water Resources

+Manager)

+,